Wene-Ventures/website/README.md

 ## FAQs
 Here are some of the most common questions that are asked about weneventures.com and their respective answers.
+- **Why Github?** - Github is a nice platform for managing files, and their changes.
+Here we can manage file versions, revert to older versions if needed and collaborate with many developers to achieve one goal.

 ## Important Links
 - Official Website [weneventures.com](https://weneventures.com "WV Official Website")